 Now, getting to our current situation.
 Disney is one of the largest companies in the world with billions of dollars at stake and tens of thousands of employees to look out for.
 The people who run the company are very smart and are acting very cautious at the moment, looking out for the long-term future of the company.

-I have confidence that they won’t make any rash decisions to start making a few bucks in the near-term if it jeopardizes the company’s overall future.
+Already with the reopening plan they’ve laid out, they’ve shown that they aren’t making any rash decisions to start reopening too soon.
+They won’t risk everything to make a few bucks in the near-term if it jeopardizes the company’s overall future.

-The best current example is how they dealt with the Disney World closure to begin with.
-As soon as caesura started popping up in the U.S., Disney installed hand washing stations and sanitizer around the parks for guests to use.
+The best current example is how they dealt with the Disney World closure at the start.
+As soon as cases started popping up in the U.S., Disney installed handwashing stations and sanitizer around the parks for guests to use.

 Then Disney closed down the parks on March 14, almost 3 weeks before non-essential businesses were asked to close by the state of Florida.
 There were no cases of the virus in Walt Disney World and it was clear they didn’t want there to be any, given the negative publicity that would have created.